 Add Your Heading Text HereChanges in Interest Rates and Lending: How Can It Affect Small Businesses Over Time

 Whether you’re a small business or a large multinational, changes in the economic environment affect everybody.
-Typically, businesses benefit from lower interest rates because in that case, there would be less of a cost to borrow, allowing room for more money to spend.
+Typically, businesses benefit from lower interest rates because in that case, there would be less of a cost to borrow.
+It is allowing room for more money to spend.
 With more money to spend on your business, you could invest in various areas to expand and grow.
-If there are higher interest rates, the cost to borrow would be higher, causing a business owner to withhold money for investing in his or her business.
+If there are higher interest rates, the cost to borrow would be higher.
+It is causing a business owner to withhold money for investing in his or her business.

-To begin, how do interest rates work in our economy?
-Interest rates have been used as a tool by the Federal Reserve to manage and control the state of our macro-economically.
+To begin with, how do interest rates work in our economy?
+Interest rates have been used as a tool by the Federal Reserve.
+They use it to manage and control the state of our macro-economically.
 If the economy is in a boom, the Federal Reserve may choose to raise interest rates to decrease consumer spending.
-If the economy is in a recession, or at a lower state, the Federal Reserve may choose to decrease interest rates to encourage more consumer spending.
+If the economy is in a recession, or at a lower state, the Federal Reserve may choose to decrease interest rates.
+So, it will encourage more consumers to spend.
 What does this mean for business owners?

 In the case of the next interest rate adjustment, how could this affect your business?

 Higher Interest Rates

 Higher Cost of Capital

 Businesses that are looking to expand their operations and move towards growth are automatically affected by a rise in interest rate because the cost of borrowing money increases.
 Business loans usually have a floating interest rate (as opposed to a fixed one), so companies that have already borrowed money are also affected by the hike in the interest rate.